-As of March 31, 2010, the carrying amount and fair value of the Company's 1% convertible senior notes were \$199.7 million and \$407.6 million, respectively.
+As of September 30, 2010, the carrying amount and fair value of the Company's 1% convertible senior notes were \$58.6 million and \$191.5 million, respectively.
 The initial, and current, conversion price of the 1% convertible senior notes is \$15.45 per share (equivalent to 64.7249 shares of common stock per \$1,000 principal amount of 1% convertible senior notes).
-During the three months ended March 31, 2010, the Company issued 1,941 shares of common stock in connection with the conversion of \$30,000 in aggregate principal amount of its 1% convertible senior notes.
 The conversion price is subject to adjustment in certain events.
+During the three months ended September 30, 2010, the Company issued 0.3 million shares of common stock in connection with the conversion of \$4.9 million in aggregate principal amount of its 1% convertible senior notes.
+During the nine months ended September 30, 2010, the Company issued 9.1 million shares of common stock in connection with the conversion of \$141.1 million in aggregate principal amount of its 1% convertible senior notes.
 The Company may redeem the 1% convertible senior notes on or after December 15, 2010 at the Company's option at 100% of the principal amount together with accrued and unpaid interest.
+In early October, the Company notified the holders of the 1% convertible senior notes of its intent to exercise its redemption right effective on December 15, 2010.
+The holders have the right to convert their notes into shares of common stock at the conversion price prior to December 15, 2010.
 Conversely, holders of the 1% convertible senior notes may require the Company to repurchase all or a portion of such notes at 100% of the principal amount plus accrued and unpaid interest on certain specified dates beginning on December 15, 2010.
-As of March 31, 2010 and December 31, 2009, the 1% convertible senior notes were classified as a short-term liability to reflect the ability of the bondholders to redeem these notes in less than 12 months.
+As of September 30, 2010 and December 31, 2009, the 1% convertible senior notes were classified as a shortterm liability to reflect the ability of the bondholders to redeem these notes in less than 12 months.
 In the event of a change of control of the Company, the holders may require Akamai to repurchase all or a portion of such 1% convertible senior notes at a repurchase price of 100% of the principal amount plus accrued and unpaid interest.
-Interest on the 1% convertible senior notes began to accrue as of the issue date and is payable semiannually on June 15 and December 15 of each year.
+Interest on the 1% convertible senior notes began to accrue as of the issue date and is payable semiannually on June 15 and December 15 of each vear.
 The 1% convertible senior notes are senior unsecured obligations and are the same rank as all existing and future senior unsecured indebtedness of Akamai.
 The 1% convertible senior notes rank senior to all of the Company's subordinated indebtedness.
 Deferred financing costs of \$5.9 million, including the initial purchaser's discount and other offering expenses, for the 1% convertible senior notes are being amortized over the first seven years of the term of these notes to reflect the put and call rights discussed above.
-Amortization of deferred financing costs of the 1% convertible senior notes was \$210,000 for each of the three-month periods ended March 31, 2010 and 2009.
+Amortization of deferred financing costs of the 1% convertible senior notes was approximately \$0.1 million and \$0.5 million for the three and nine-month periods ended September 30, 2010, respectively, and \$0.2 million and \$0.6 million for the three and nine-month periods ended September 30, 2009, respectively.
 Using the effective interest method, the Company records the amortization of deferred financing costs as interest expense in the consolidated statement of operations.

-12. Segment and Geographic Information
+13. Segment and Geographic Information